BrainhackMTL/psy6983_2021/content/en/modules/introduction_to_terminal/index.md

 All the tutorial notes related to the video below are available [here](https://github.com/neurodatascience/course-materials-2020/blob/master/lectures/11-may/03-intro-to-shell/introduction-to-shell.ipynb).

-The video of the presentation is available below (duration 1h13) :
+The video of the presentation is available below (duration 1h13).
-<iframe width="560" height="315" src="https://www.youtube.com/watch?v=N6soV0dlB-k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Follow along with the video of the presentation, typing the command line into your terminal.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/N6soV0dlB-k" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Exercises